hipposareevil/books/README.md

 There are two databases used to manage the books and users.

 ## MySQL
-[MySQL](https://www.mysql.com/) is used to store books, authors, users and users lists.
+[MySQL](https://www.mysql.com/) is used to store books, authors, users, tags and user books lists.

 ## Redis
 [Redis](https://redis.io/) is used to store and manage authorization tokens.
 The various services utilize redis to authorize a caller for an operation.